Hercules (1997 video game): Re-releases

 The PlayStation version of the game was re-released by Majesco Sales in 1998 with an E rating (which replaced the ESRB's "Kids to Adults" rating the same year) and the words "Action Game" removed from the title.

 The PlayStation version of the game was re-released as a PSOne Classic on the PlayStation Store on March 8, 2011.
-The PC version of the game was re-released on GOG.com on May 17, 2019 and Steam.
+The PC version of the game was re-released on GOG.com and Steam on May 17, 2019.

 Reception

 The game divided critics.
-Whether a review gave a positive or negative recommendation largely hinged on the reviewer's opinion of the game's use of stereotypical last generation gameplay with modern elements.
-GameSpot, for example, described Disney's Hercules as a sort of greatest hits of the "16-bit" Disney titles, incorporating the best elements of those games while still having enough advances to take it "to the 32-bit level", and accordingly concluded it to be a must-have.
-Dan Hsu of Electronic Gaming Monthly similarly said that "Hercules takes everything you liked from old side-scrolling classics and gives them a big 32-bit boost".
+Whether a review gave a positive or negative recommendation largely hinged on the reviewer's opinion of the game's use of stereotypical last-generation gameplay with modern elements.
+GameSpot, for example, described Disney's Hercules as a sort of greatest hit of the "16-bit" Disney titles, incorporating the best elements of those games while still having enough advances to take it "to the 32-bit level", and accordingly concluded it to be a must-have.
+Dan Hsu of Electronic Gaming Monthly similarly said that "Hercules takes everything you liked from old side-scrolling classics and gives them a big 32-bit boost."
 On the other side, Next Generation said it "follows the style set out by every single side-scrolling action title of the 16-bit era, so much so in fact that it feels like a Genesis game: Walk from left to right, hacking at centaurs and other mythological creatures with a sword.
-It's all been done before, and done better as well".
+It's all been done before, and done better as well."
 He noted that there were modern gameplay elements but found them to be largely superficial.
-GamePro similarly remarked: "The main problem is that we've all played this game before, just with different dressings".
+GamePro similarly remarked, "The main problem is that we've all played this game before, just with different dressings."

 Most critics applauded the game's mixture of polygons and sprites, both for the high quality of those elements and the way they were seamlessly integrated with each other.
 GamePro partially disagreed, citing severe pixelation, but acknowledged that the hand-drawn animation is impressive.
 The usage of music and voices from the film was also widely praised.

 At the 1999 Milia festival in Cannes, Hercules took home a "Gold" prize for revenues above €15 million in the European Union during 1998.